-Montjuic Cable Car is a two-in-one experience – it transports you to the top of Montjuïc Hill and also offers fascinating panoramic views of Barcelona on the way up.
+Montjuic cable car is a two-in-one experience: it transports you to the top of Montjuïc Hill and offers fascinating panoramic views of Barcelona on the way up.

-The Montjuïc Cable Car links the funicular station at Paral·lel station to Montjuïc Castle, on top of Montjuïc mountain.
+The cable car links the funicular station at Paral·lel station to Montjuïc Castle, on top of Montjuïc mountain.

-During the 752-meter (2467 feet) run above the ground, you sit in modern cabins and get to see Barcelona’s most famous structures and landmarks.
+During the 752-meter (2467 feet) run above the ground, you will sit in modern cabins and see Barcelona’s most famous structures and landmarks.

-While experiencing Montjuic Cable Car, you can also visit other attractions such as Fundació Joan Miró , the Museu Nacional d’Art de Catalunya, Poble Espanyol, etc.
+While experiencing the cable car, you can also visit other attractions such as Fundació Joan Miró, the Museu Nacional d’Art de Catalunya, Poble Espanyol, etc.

-In this article, we share everything you must know before buying Montjuic Cable Car tickets.
+This article covers everything you must know before buying Montjuic cable car tickets.

-To board the Montjuic cable car and get to the top of Montjuïc hill, you need to buy tickets.
+You need to buy tickets to board the Montjuic cable car and reach the top of Montjuïc hill.

-It is better to purchase Montjuic cable car tickets online because you can avoid the queue at the station’s ticket counter.
+It is better to purchase tickets online because you can avoid the queue at the station’s ticket counter.

-With these tickets, visitors can hop on and off at any three stations – Parc de Montjuïc, Miramar, and Castell de Montjuïc.
+With these tickets, you can hop on and off at any of three stations: Parc de Montjuïc, Miramar, and Castell de Montjuïc.

 One-way tickets are available only at the ticket counters at the stations.